nus-cs2103-AY2425S1/ip/docs/README.md

 Deadline Example: `deadline CS2103T iP /by /by 26-09-2024`

-// A description of the expected outcome goes here

 ```
 Alright sir!
 I've added this task:
 [D][] CS2103T iP (by: Sep 26 2024)
 ```

 Event Example: `event Recess Week /from 23-09-2024 /to 27-09-2024`

-// A description of the expected outcome goes here

 ```
 Alright sir!
 I've added this task: